Tosinkoa/DSA-Practice/readme.md

 #### 09. Sorting Algorithms

-In this section, we will get into sorting algorithms.
-We will start with `bubble sort`, which is very popular in interviews.
-We will also look at `selection sort`, `insertion sort`, `merge sort`, and `quick sort`.
+In this section, I got into sorting algorithms.
+I started with `bubble sort`, which is very popular in interviews.
+I also used `selection sort`, `insertion sort`, `merge sort`, and `quick sort`.

 1. [What Are Sorting Algorithms?](./09-sorting-algorithms/01-what-are-sorting-algorithms/readme.md)
 2. [Bubble Sort Algorithm](./09-sorting-algorithms/02-bubble-sort-algorithm/readme.md)